 L didn’t really hit Level “Super-Excited!” until we placed our magic spell on the powder.
 Suddenly, we were actually doing magic.
 And for this step, I have to thank J.K.
 Rowling – because I pretty much threw together a few words I had remembered from Harry Potter books and did a little (very) amateur rhyming.

 I did this step on my own overnight because L hadn’t seen the glittered jars or labels, and I knew it would make it more special if she woke up to them ready.

 I printed mine onto an old sheet of Avery address labels I had laying around.
 But you can also print them onto a piece of paper or card stock, trim, & tape!
 Even though our labels are formatted to be 2″ x 4″, I cut them up in different ways to fit the bottles.
-Our pixie dust printable labels includes a pre-formatted PDF for #18163 Avery Shipping Labels with (1) of each design.
+Our pixie dust printable labels include a pre-formatted PDF for #18163 Avery Shipping Labels with (1) of each design.

 Because not every kid is a big pixie fan, I’ve also done an alternative set of labels for “Drowsy Dust” and “Power Powder”.
 These go over better with kids who may be more into wizarding than fairies!